 Many of the accommodations or services provided at U.S. universities may be different overseas.
 Additionally, accessibility laws vary widely throughout the world.
 Therefore, it is in your best interest to notify the study abroad office early so that we will be aware of your needs.

-Some quick tips for students with accommodations going abroad are:
+Tips for students with accommodations going abroad

 Discuss your accommodation needs with program staff early, so appropriate arrangements and reasonable accommodations can be made in advance.